 15 Shade Trees for Florida To Add Beauty and Cool Your Yard

-Despite the sometimes unbearable summer heat and humidity in Florida, a shaded backyard can transform into a refreshing oasis where one can relax and cool off.
+Even though the summer heat and humidity in Florida can be intense, having a shaded backyard can provide a refreshing sanctuary for relaxing and staying cool.

 Help beat the heat by planting one of these trees that are sure to impress for their unique look and shading ability.